 Banks and lenders set their own interest rates and often base these on the cash rate.
 When the RBA raises the cash rate, it costs the banks more to transfer money back and forth.
 Banks and lenders will typically pass these costs onto consumers in the form of rate rises, meaning anyone who has borrowed money from that institution will be charged more interest.

 The four big banks – Westpac, CBA, ANZ and NAB – all responded to the rate rise in May by passing on the cash rate rise in full to their customers.
 So far, Westpac is the first to respond to the recent decision to increase the cash rate, increasing their home loan variable interest rates by 50 basis points per annum.

-How do rising interest rates impact borrowing capacity?
+How do rising interest rates impact your borrowing capacity?

 Unfortunately, with cash rate increases impacting interest rates, consumers take the hit with increases to their current loans and their potential borrowing capacity.
-Although every situation is unique, Inovayt Broker and Business Developer Marty Vidakovic provides an example of how this can affect your borrowing capacity.
+Although every situation is unique, Inovayt Commercial Finance Broker Melbourne Marty Vidakovic provides an example of how this can affect your borrowing capacity.

 In this scenario, he uses the following factors: